cp2004/OctoPrint-WS281x_LED_Status/README.md

 ## Supporters
 <a href="https://www.jetbrains.com/?from=cp2004"><img align="left" width="100" height="100" src="jetbrains-variant-2.png" alt="JetBrains Logo"></a> Thanks to JetBrains for supporting an open source license for their brilliant IDEs!

+See the sponsors link above for details of how to get your name on the list here!

 ## Setup

 Install via the bundled [Plugin Manager](https://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html)